 Soil stabilization is accomplished by introducing chemicals, also known as stabilizing reagents, into the soil via an excavator or through a spreader.
 IX heavily relied on the fast application processes of their specialized equipment, including a computerized truck-mounted spreader and a Wirtgen 2500 recycler operated through their affiliated company Flex-Tech Resources.
 For this project IX elected to team with Premier Magnesia, LLC, the sole manufacturer of EnviroBlend® heavy metal treatment products.
 EnviroBlend products are blended and manufactured to address waste-specific chemistry needs.

-The main contaminants of concern at the Former Broadway Commons site were lead and arsenic along with elevated soil pH.
-The EnviroBlend product Independence utilized effectively stabilized the lead (made it nonhazardous) without adversely affecting the arsenic and at the same time controlled the soil pH.
+The main contaminants of concern at the former Broadway Commons site were lead and arsenic along with elevated soil pH.
+The EnviroBlend product Independence utilized effectively stabilized the lead (made it non-hazardous) without adversely affecting the arsenic and at the same time controlled the soil pH.
 Controlling the pH is essential in metal treatment, specifically with lead, as lead leaches at both high and low pH values.
-IX saved the customer nearly $1 million dollars by stabilizing site soils and thereby allowing soil to be disposed of as non-hazardous.
+IX saved the customer nearly $1 million by stabilizing site soils and thereby allowing the soil to be disposed of as non-hazardous.